-Hello, my name is Brad, and I’ve illustrated six children’s books and a 128-page graphic novel.
+Hello, my name is Brad.
+I’m a children’s book illustrator.
+(Learn more about me and my professional career at this link: About Brad Smith.)
 With a deep understanding of fundamental drawing techniques—ranging from human anatomy, caricatures, and cartoons to color theory, nature studies, and digital tools like Procreate—I’m excited to offer personalized drawing instruction tailored for young artists.

 Why Sketch Force?